nicholaswmin/automap/README.md

 Each found list is decomposed into a single Redis `HSET` command.

-All `HSET` commands are then packaged into a singular, [pipelined][pipe] and [fully-atomic][atomic] transaction.
+All `HSET`s are then packaged into a single [pipelined][pipe] transaction before being sent down the wire.

+This keeps updates relatively performant and *always* [atomic][atomic].

 ### Arbitrary nesting depth

-This module allows an arbitrary amount of nesting of lists, so you can have a list, inside another list, inside another list and so on...
+This package allows for an arbitrary amount of nesting of lists, so you can have a list, inside another list, inside another list and so on...

-The way it works is by doing a [Breadth-First traversal][bfs] of the passed object-graph, then accumulating the nodes as it exits the branch;
+It does so by doing a [Breadth-First traversal][bfs] of the passed object-graph and then accumulating any lists as it exits the current traversed branch.

-This allows a decomposition of the innermost lists *first* which guarantees that a list-item can only appear in Redis, *exactly-once*; there is no duplication of data, regardless of nesting-level.
+This allows a decomposition of the innermost lists *first* so a list with 3 levels of nesting will save 4 list hashes, and every list item will be saved *exactly-once*.

+That being said, nested lists will cause the fetching process to occur in [quadratic-time complexity O(n^2)][qtc].

+In contrast, lists without any nesting at all will guarantee that the fetching process will occur in [constant-time complexity O(1)][const], regardless of how many lists you have.

-That being said, nested lists are fetched in [Quadratic Time Complexity O(n^2)][qtc] so going too crazy on the nesting depth is not recommended.
+Therefore, going too crazy on nesting depth is not recommended.

 ### Reason

 A well-designed OOP structure can perfectly capture the semantics and flow of your business-logic or domain.

-Redis is an extremely high-performance datastore but it's API is as technical as it gets - it cannot capture any semantics of business logic.
+Redis is a high-performance datastore but it's API is as technical as it gets; it cannot capture *any* semantics of business logic.

-This package allows you to keep your OOP structures and use Redis for persistence but without incurring a mapping performance penalty; which would completely defeat the entire purpose of using Redis for persistence.
+This package allows you to keep your OOP structures and use Redis for persistence yet without incurring a mapping performance penalty, which would defeat the entire purpose of using Redis for persistence.

-It does so by assuming that your object-graph has lists/arrays, which can get big; so it decomposes those lists into manageable pieces that can be saved more efficiently while also allowing more flexibility into whether they are fetched with the rest of the object-graph.
+It does so by assuming that your object-graph has lists/arrays, which can get big; so it decomposes those lists into manageable pieces that can be saved more efficiently while also allowing for flexibility into whether they can be lazy-loaded.

 ### Where this is unnecessary